Australian Open: Philip Kohlschreiber still plays tennis very well - Sports

 While some German talent is lamenting, changing coaches and disappearing again, Kohlschreiber has always shown how it is.
 Now too.
 He knew it as the world number 134.
 He had a chance of moving into the main draw for the Australian Open if he eliminated a few opponents.
 I have already booked the flight.
 And they trained conscientiously with coach Marcus Hepfel.
 Kohlschreiber said he had “short but good and intense preparations”.
 “I was already playing tennis incredibly after a week.
 I thought I needed more time.
 Because I haven’t had a racket in my hand since Indian Wells.”

 So since mid-October 2021.
 He would do everything over Christmas to have many partners, play many points, and simulate emergencies.
 When the good news came, he was “relieved” – he only traveled to Melbourne this past weekend.
 And now he’s having the problem he’s had for years: He’s realizing once again that it’s all too good to stop.
-However: for the first time he clearly stated that it might end soon.
+However, for the first time he said more specifically that it might be over soon.
 Maybe in the summer.

 “Okay, I can play Hamburg again to say goodbye.
 Or whatever.”